-It’s 2022, and “Moving to the Cloud” is far from a new concept.
+It’s 2024, and “Moving to the Cloud” is far from a new concept.
 Businesses across industries have been rapidly adopting cloud-based solutions for a decade, and demand is rising.
 Today, organizations are increasingly embracing a cloud-first business strategy to help achieve their goals.
-According to a recent IDG survey:
+According to research by IDG:

 But to see optimal results that go the distance, you need to build your cloud strategy around the right focus.
 To accomplish this, many companies adopt a cloud-first mindset to drive their cloud projects.